codemask-labs/stan-js/README.md

 [Jotai](https://jotai.org/) is also great, but you would most likely end up creating close to identical code for each store

 ``([a, setA] = useAtom(aAtom), [b, setB] = useAtom(bAtom))``

-In addition it is hard to optimize rerenders and updating state outside of react is impossible out of the box
 --- ---

 This simple createStore function solves all of those problems, using simple built in react api [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore), [fast-deep-equal](https://www.npmjs.com/package/fast-deep-equal) and some typescript magic 🪄